 Another way to preview how your makeup will look is to schedule an engagement, bridal or boudoir shoot on the same day as your makeup trial.

-Make Time for Formal Photos
+Planning for Formal Photos

 Though I don’t feature many on my website, I do shoot formal photos at almost every wedding.
 To get through these quickly and efficiently, I recommend having a list of the different groupings you’d like ahead of time.
 The list should start big and go smaller so that individuals can head to cocktail hour as soon as possible instead of waiting around.
 Email your list to me in advance.

-To get beautiful photos of your reception setup, it’s best for me to have 10-15 minutes in the space by myself.
+If you would like photos of your reception setup, it’s best for me to have 10-15 minutes in the space by myself.
 A good time for this is before the ceremony while you’re hidden away from arriving guests.
 You can also keep the reception closed during cocktail hour and I can shoot before everyone comes in.
 If your reception is in a different location from the ceremony, a second shooter is great for this; they can photograph these details while I am still doing portraits.

-Lighting on your Wedding Day
+Planning for Lighting on your Wedding Day

 The softest light of the day is going to be 2 hours before the sun sets, and this can be a great starting point for your wedding day timeline.
 What time of year it is, whether your ceremony is indoors or outdoors and which direction the sunset occurs relative to your venue are all important to consider as well.